Analysis of a time-delayed HIV/AIDS epidemic model with education campaigns: Numerical investigations

-In the second approach, we try to understand the effect of the delay on the infection rates and check whether our standing assumption on the non-increasing of rates with respect to the delay holds.
+In the second approach, we try to understand the effect of the time delay on the infection rates and check whether our standing assumption on the non-increasing of rates with respect to the delay holds.
 We follow the procedures outlined in Section~\ref{without_delay} and Section~\ref{estimation} and fit the model to the data over the time interval $[0,15]$ for each delay $u=3k$, $k=0,1,2,3,4$.
 The initial guesses used for all delays are the same as reported in Figure~\ref{fig:fithivddeDelay6}.
-At the same time, we also record the effective rate of education dissemination $\tau = q/\eta$ and the corresponding SSE error in Table~\ref{tab:differentdelays}.
+At the same time, we also record the effective rate of education dissemination $\tau = q/\eta$, the corresponding SSE error, and the corresponding basic reproductive number $\mathcal{R}_{0,u}$ in Table~\ref{tab:differentdelays}.

 As expected, we see from Table \ref{tab:differentdelays} that the infection rates decrease with respect to the time delay.
-Consequently, the number on infectives would decrease as the time delay increases.
-As a consequence, we expect that the effective education dissemination rate $\tau:=\frac{q}{\eta}$ should decrease as the time delay increases.
+Consequently, the basic reproductive number $\mathcal{R}_{0,u}$ and the infection rate $\beta_{0,u}$ decrease with $u$.
+Specifically, the numerical simulations suggest that it is possible to save more lives if there is a way to increase the time delay between the initial infection of cells by HIV and when a cell becomes infectious.
+Furthermore, we expect that the effective education dissemination rate $\tau:=\frac{q}{\eta}$ should decrease as the time delay increases.
 This is in fact confirmed by the estimates values for $\tau$ obtained in Table \ref{tab:differentdelays}.
-Therefore, the numerical results support our theoretical results.
+Therefore, the numerical results illustrate our theoretical results.

-We conclude this section with an illustration of Theorem~\ref{tm-existence-of-EE} on the existence and uniqueness of the endemic equilibrium and Theorem~\ref{tm-uniform-persistency} about the permanence of the disease.
+We conclude this section with an illustration of Theorem~\ref{tm-existence-of-EE} on the existence and uniqueness of the endemic equilibrium, Theorem~\ref{prop-2} on the asymptotic behavior of $I^*$ with respect to $\tau = \frac{q}{\eta}$, Theorem~\ref{prop-3} on the asymptotic behavior of $(S_0^*,S_1^*,S_2^*)$ with respect to $\tau=\frac{q}{\eta}$, and Theorem~\ref{tm-uniform-persistency} about the permanence of the disease.
 Using the values of the model parameters described in Table~\ref{tab:fixed_parameters} and in Table~\ref{tab:parameterDelay6}, we have that